 Recommended # of PLUs

-It is the goal for all students to graduate proficient in reading and writing, yet many still write using simple sentences and are challenged to comprehend grade-level text.
-Teaching students how to develop literacy skills in your setting may feel overwhelming considering how much new content needs to be taught each year.
-However, even a small amount of explicit instruction in sentence structure, or syntax, and text structures, embedded in a variety of settings has the potential to increase literacy outcomes that will support acquisition of content knowledge.
-This course will provide an overview of the reciprocal relationship between the ability to understand and write using increasingly complex words, phrases, clauses, sentences, and texts, and student ability to comprehend complex texts.
-Participants will deepen their understanding of grammar, sentence structure, and text structures, and will learn methods of using writing to improve reading comprehension.
-Additionally, participants will be given tools to support all students, including students who struggle with these elements, in any grades or settings.
+It is the goal for all students to graduate proficient in reading and writing, yet many still write in simple sentences and struggle to comprehend grade-level text.
+Teaching students how to develop literacy skills in your setting may feel overwhelming, considering how much new content needs to be taught each year.
+However, even a small amount of explicit instruction in sentence structure, syntax, and text structures, embedded in a variety of settings, has the potential to improve literacy outcomes that support the acquisition of content knowledge.
+This course will provide an overview of the reciprocal relationship between the ability to understand and write using increasingly complex words, phrases, clauses, sentences, and texts, and the student's ability to comprehend complex texts.
+Participants will deepen their understanding of grammar, sentence structure, and text structure, and learn methods for using writing to improve reading comprehension.
+Additionally, participants will be given tools to support all students, including those who struggle with these elements, across all grades and settings.

 Prerequisites